Courses and Programs

 The core curriculum, which extends over the four-year course of study, stresses understanding concepts and general principles.
 It provides vertical and horizontal integration of the sciences so that information in one block of study reinforces ideas and builds upon concepts developed in another.

-Year One begins with the normal anatomic structures and their embryologic development, and then explores the molecular basis of life and molecular basis of life and molecular mechanisms of disease, infection, and immunity.
+Year One begins with the normal anatomic structures and their embryologic development along with learning clincal examination skills, and then explores the molecular basis of life and molecular basis of life and molecular mechanisms of disease, infection, and immunity.
 Year Two investigates the normal cellular structure and function, the pathology and pathophysiology of disease, and corrective treatment for each major organ system.
 The Introduction to Clinical Medicine course runs throughout Years One and Two and teaches communication and humanism skills, medical history taking, physical exam skills, foundations of medical ethics, culturally competent patient-centered care, interprofessional team care, healthcare systems, and evidence-based medicine.

 The core curriculum for the last two years follows a track system of clerkship and elective rotations that exposes students to the major clinical fields of medicine.
-Required Third-Year clerkships include Family Medicine, Internal Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry and Surgery.
-As part of the Family Medicine clerkship, students complete a four-week rotation at rural or urban AHEC sites to gain experience in caring for underserved areas of the Commonwealth.
-The Fourth-Year schedule includes a sub-internship, selectives in intensive care, and a palliative care rotation, plus at least 26 weeks of elective opportunities.
+Required third-year clerkships include Family Medicine, Internal Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, and Surgery.
+As part of the Family Medicine clerkship, students complete a four-week rotation at rural or urban AHEC sites to gain experience in caring for patients located in underserved areas of the Commonwealth.
+The fourth-year schedule includes a sub-internship, selectives in intensive care, and a palliative care rotation, plus at least 26 weeks of elective opportunities.

-Additionally, select students have the opportunity to complete their entire Third and Fourth Years of clinical training at the Trover Campus in Madisonville, KY.
+Additionally, select students have the opportunity to complete their entire third and fourth years of clinical training at the Baptist Health Deaconess Campus (Trover Campus) in Madisonville, KY.

 Pre-clinical Electives